-- Work on coloring pages or other uncomplicated crafts together, letting the older adult know they will be given to a local domestic crisis shelter to brighten the day for women and children.
+- Work on coloring pages or other uncomplicated arts and crafts together, letting the older adult know they will be given to a local domestic crisis shelter to brighten the day for women and children.

 Be sure the older adult has opportunities to help with as many tasks as possible around the home: sorting and folding laundry, snapping beans, setting the table – letting the person know how much his or her help is required and valued.

-At Stay Home Care, our top-rated home and dementia care in Brentwood and the surrounding communities, goes beyond simply providing caregiving for seniors; our innovative services help seniors live lives filled with purpose and meaning.
+At Stay Home Care, one of the top-rated home care agencies in Nashville, TN and the surrounding communities, goes beyond simply providing caregiving for seniors; our innovative services help seniors live lives filled with purpose and meaning.
 For more suggestions on helping older adults maintain the highest quality of life, and to learn more about our services, including specialized dementia care in Brentwood and the surrounding areas, call us any time at 615-964-7726.